 Less commonly, a surgeon may use a laparoscopic ultrasound (see below).
 Both of these procedures provide a clearer view of the bile duct.
 This helps the doctor perform a biopsy.

-Computed tomography (CT or CAT) scan.
-A CT scan creates a 3-dimensional picture of the inside of the body using x-rays taken from different angles.
-A computer combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.
+- Computed tomography (CT or CAT) scan.
+A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
+A computer combines these pictures into a detailed 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
-This dye can be injected into a patient’s vein or given as a pill to swallow.
+This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 A CT scan can also be used to guide a needle to a suspected tumor.

 After diagnostic tests are done, your doctor will review all of the results with you.
 If the diagnosis is cancer, these results also help the doctor describe the cancer.
 This is called staging.

 The next section in this guide is Stages.
 It explains the system doctors use to describe the extent of the disease.
-You may use the menu to choose a different section to read in this guide.
+Use the menu to choose a different section to read in this guide.